 Once you decide to sell, get your business ready, and get help from a trusted and accredited business broker

 A broker will vet buyers to make sure they’re legitimate and are serious about purchasing your business.
-A broker knows the ins and outs of selling a manufacturing business and can help you get your business in shape to get you the best deal.
+A broker knows the ins and outs of selling a wholesale distribution business and can help you get your business in shape to get you the best deal.

 The following steps include everything a broker should manage during the sale of your business.
 A broker will have a buying and selling business checklist that can guide you through the process.